1948 is the 42nd year of the Garden and Martha Crone begins her 16th year as Garden Curator.

 The first Garden Log entry for the season is on April 1st, opening day:

 “Not a trace of snow, altho ice on lakes and pools, no plant life anywhere.
 Paths in good condition except center swamp path.”

 The Snow Trilliums were in bloom on April 6 and on the 14th the Pasque Flowers, Bloodroot, Hepaticas and Skunk Cabbage were likewise in bloom.
 Her first planting of the year was on April 13 with 12 Wild Roses, Rosa blanda.

 On April 18: “Thousands of Hepaticas are in bloom, most gorgeous sight.
 Bloodroots everywhere.” [based on her planting thousands of these, no wonder.]

 A large number of plants new to the Garden were introduced in the Spring.
 "Native" refers to a plant found in the wild in Minnesota, at settlement time.
 "Introduced" means the plant is found here but not native.
-"Not native" means the plant has not been found in the wild and not introduced.
+"Not native" means the plant is native to North America but not to Minnesota.
 If the species survived until the 1951 census it is noted in the list.
 Updated scientific names are given in [ ].

 Next is a series of plants from Askov MN via Mr & Mrs Odell, which must have come from a garden or nursery as none are native and many are herb or ornamental garden plants.
-Some were still in the Garden at the time of her 1951 census.
+The source may have been Ferndale Nurseries which was located in Askov and was a source of plants for Eloise Butler and sometimes by Martha Crone.
+Some of these plants were still in the Garden at the time of her 1951 census.

 The first Hummingbird and Oriole arrived on May 17th.
 By the time June arrived 2,300 plants, including all the above, had been set out.